Links to Other Pages

 Reply to Betty

 Unfortunately, I don't know Betty's email address.
-So, if you'd like to send a message to her it would probably be best to use the EdinPhoto guest book.
+So, if you'd like to send a message to her it would probably be best to post a reply to her in the EdinPhoto guest book, below the message that she posted there on May 10, 2012.***

 Peter Stubbs, Edinburgh, May 17, 2012